module-federation/core/README.md

 });
 ```

-- `extraOptions.exposePages: boolean` – exposes automatically all nextjs pages for you and theirs `./pages-map`
+- `exposePages` – (boolean, `false` by default) exposes automatically all nextjs pages for you and theirs `./pages-map`.
-- `extraOptions.enableImageLoaderFix: boolean` – adds public hostname to all assets bundled by `nextjs-image-loader`.
+- `enableImageLoaderFix` – (boolean, `false` by default) adds public hostname to all assets bundled by `nextjs-image-loader`.
 So if you serve remoteEntry from `http://example.com` then all bundled assets will get this hostname in runtime.
 It's something like Base URL in HTML but for federated modules.
-- `extraOptions.enableUrlLoaderFix: boolean` – adds public hostname to all assets bundled by `url-loader`
+- `enableUrlLoaderFix` – (boolean, `false` by default) adds public hostname to all assets bundled by `url-loader`.

 ## Demo